 As a business owner, you have a long list of responsibilities and tasks you need to be on top of.
 But there are some things that you simply don’t have the time, expertise or money for.

 An important lesson successful business owners learn sooner or later is that turning to a helping hand at the right time can make a big difference.
 Most businesses outsource certain business tasks to reduce the chances of making a critical mistake, save time and refocus their attention on their core business.

-If you’re not outsourcing these responsibilities, it might be time to consider it.
+If you’re not doing the following small business outsourcing, it might be time to consider it.

 Every business needs a website, regardless of industry.
 Your online presence is likely the first impression potential customers will have of your company.
 Make sure it’s a good first impression by having a website that is informative, easy to navigate and attractive.
 If you’re unsure of where to begin on that front, it’s best to turn to a web development pro.

 Once your website is built, the work on it still isn’t done.
 Systems are constantly being updated, and if your website’s structure goes untouched for years, it’ll fall behind the times.
 It’s crucial to keep your site updated on the latest trends and systems updates to keep it working efficiently.
 Outsourcing this task to someone who is always up to date on the latest web design changes will help keep your site current.

 Getting payroll right is critical.
 Your employees and any contractors anticipate their paychecks to come on schedule and with no errors.
 Further, the IRS expects small business owners to take every measure possible to correctly pay taxes to the right government entities.

 But the truth of the matter is, payroll is hard and tax codes are complicated.
 It’s not unheard of for a small business owner to make a mistake.
 In fact, more than $2 billion in fines were issued among small business owners in 2014 alone, the IRS reported.